decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

-The holder has the power to publicly link a verifiable credential.
-When doing this the holder is advised to consider the constraints that are imposed by the issuer.
+The [holder][holder] has the power to publicly link a verifiable credential.
+When doing this the [holder][holder] is _RECOMMENDED_ to consider the constraints that are imposed by the [issuer][issuer].

-Issuers are advised to utilize the mechanisms provided by the verifiable credentials data model [[spec:VC-DATA-MODEL]] to express constraints for issued credenditals.
+[Issuers][issuer] are _RECOMMENDED_ to utilize the mechanisms provided by the verifiable credentials data model [[spec:VC-DATA-MODEL]] to express constraints for issued credenditals.
 For example, expiration date, or terms of use can be specified in the credential to control the public linking of cerdentials.

 ### Limiting Validity of Verifiable Presentations

 _This section is non-normative_

 Linked Verifeable Presentations are accessible and verifiable by anyone and they might be accessible at the given URI indefinitely.
-The holder might therefore desire to limit the validity of a presentation.
+The [holder][holder] might therefore desire to limit the validity of a presentation.
 This can be achieved with a timestamp in the `expires` property that is an optional element of `proof` property as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY).

 ### Verification of Linked Presentations

 _This section is non-normative_

-When contemplating the public linking of credentials the holder enables anyone to discover and access them.
-Unlike the transmission of credential upon the request of a verifier, it is up to the holder to ensure that the integrity, authenticity and currentness of the linked credentials are protected so that an unknown future verifier will be able to securely verify the credentials.
+When contemplating the public linking of credentials the [holder][holder] enables anyone to discover and access them.
+Unlike the transmission of credential upon the request of a [verifier][verifier], it is up to the [holder][holder] to ensure that the integrity, authenticity and currentness of the linked credentials are protected so that an unknown future [verifier][verifier] will be able to securely verify the credentials.

-Verifiers will discover references to linked credentials via the DID and the public DID Document of the holder.
+[Verifiers][verifier] will discover references to linked credentials via the DID and the public DID Document of the [holder][holder].
 The references will require different protocols and services from which the linked credentials will be retrieved.
 Service operators and layers of caches will be able to change or replace the linked credentials.
-A verifier might need to ensure that the used protocol and the received credentials provide the desired security guarantees.
+A [verifier][verifier] might need to ensure that the used protocol and the received credentials provide the desired security guarantees.
 In addition to the security mechanisms of Verifiable Credentials and Verifiable Presentations [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY), `challenge` and `domain` search parameters in the URI of the linked credentials can help reduce the risk.

 TODO: add reference to the search parameters security mechansim

-Independent of the successful verification of the linked presentation, verifiers should note that a linked verifiable presentation only proves control over the DID for creating the link to the presentation.
-When trying to grant access to a service or to perform an action the verifier should create a separate request that proves control over the holder's DID to mitigate Man-in-the-Middle attacks.
+Independent of the successful verification of the linked presentation, [verifiers][verifier] should note that a linked verifiable presentation only proves control over the DID for creating the link to the presentation.
+When trying to grant access to a service or to perform an action the [verifier][verifier] should create a separate request that proves control over the [holder's][holder] DID to mitigate Man-in-the-Middle attacks.

 ## Conformance